oracle-devrel/cd3-automation-toolkit/docs/tabs.md

 ## Load Balancers

 Automation Tool Kit allows you to create Load Balancers.
-Components that you can create using the Tool Kit includes:
+Components that you can create using the Tool Kit include:

 | Resource | Tab Name |
 |---|---|